foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 ## `version`
 - Use a `string` for the version number instead of a `float` because for example `0.9` would be superior to `0.10` if using floats.
 - Use [Semantic Versioning](https://semver.org/).
-- Every change, even something that only changes the manfest and does not change the package contents, should increment something in the version number.
+- Every change, even something that only changes the manifest and does not change the package contents, should increment something in the version number.

 > You should never have two different versions of your package with the exact same version number.
 {.is-danger}

 ## `manifest`
-- A package's `manifest` URL should use a stable url that always points at the Latest manfest JSON.
+- A package's `manifest` URL should use a stable url that always points at the Latest manifest JSON.
 - A package's `manifest` URL should be Raw JSON or a download link, not the github html view of the JSON.

 > ### Bad Examples